What is the difference between Affirmative Action and Equal Employment Opportunity?

-Search committees must obtain written permission from applicants before sharing application materials with others who are not on the search committee.
+Search committees must obtain written permission from applicants before sharing application materials with others who are not on the search committee, including the chair of the department.
 Written permission may be obtained by e-mail.

 Why are search committees prohibited from seeing the Affirmative Action Data Request Forms that are completed by applicants?

 The Affirmative Action Data Request Form (AADRF) requests information about an applicant's race, ethnicity and sex.
 The information is used to comply with federal reporting requirements as well as to assess the effectiveness of the university's recruitment efforts to attract diverse applicants.
 Applicants are informed that the information will be kept separate from their application materials.
 In order to protect the integrity of the application process and ensure that the AADRF information does not influence hiring decisions, the information is kept confidential in EDC.
 However, a summary of the information regarding the applicant pool may be shared with the search committee.

 A criminal background check is done once an employee has accepted an offer.
 Employment is conditioned upon the university's receipt of a satisfactory criminal background report.